atet/raspberrypi/README.md

 ### 6.3.
 Connecting to Craft server

-* Once the game starts, press "T" and CTRL+V to paste in your Identity Token and press ENTER
+* Once the game starts, press "T" and CTRL+V to paste in your Identity Token and press ENTER (include the slash "`/`")
 * Press "T" and enter `/online <SERVER IP>` to connect to your Raspberry Pi Zero Craft server
    * Once on the server, you should automatically be connected as your account
-   * If it says you are a "guest", you must re-login: `/login <USERNAME>`
+   * The server may accidentally log you off your username after you connect; if it says you are a "guest", you must re-login: `/login <USERNAME>`

 [![.img/step06b.png](.img/step06b.png)](#nolink)